CyberAakash/cyberaakash_v1/README.md

-Sure, here is a README.md file for your GitHub project:

 # My Portfolio

 My Portfolio is a website that I created to showcase my skills and talents.
 I am a self-learner and I am constantly improving my skills in full stack development.
 The website is built using Next.js, Tailwind, Firebase, Emails, and Framer Motion.